 Apparently, yes.
 In one way or another, we’re all insecure, and sadly many of us feel so vulnerable in our lives that we use other people’s perceived weaknesses against them so, for a while at least, we feel good about ourselves.

 It’s ironic, then, that towards the end of Eliott Rodger’s manuscript, he repeatedly offers the world ‘a chance’ to redeem itself.
 Of course, the preferred ‘chance’ would arrive in the form of a beautiful blonde girlfriend, but that doesn’t exactly make him unusual.
-A great many twenty-two year old guys would say that.
+A great many twenty-two year old guys would say that because that’s what being brought up in a toxically patriarchal society does.
 But beneath the layers of delusion and spite lies the suggestion that if someone, anyone, took a moment out of their day to smile or say hi, to ask if they could eat lunch with him or simply pushed through the awkwardness to find out who Eliott Rodger really was, things may have been different.

 Of course, I could be wrong.
 I read a manuscript, I didn’t know the guy.
 He could have been an evil maniac, intent on mass destruction as the media would have it – his manuscript a work of fiction designed to trap people like me into thinking about him.
 Perhaps people did make an effort but he rejected them in favour of honing his misanthropy and plotting his retribution.